lfye/JWU1_vex_team_2019_season_program/README.md

 ---
 This is the program written and used for JWU1's (Johnson and Wales University) 24 inch robot during the 2018-19 VEX U season.
 The JWU1 team placed 30th in the world at the *2019 VEX Robotics World Championship* in the University division.
-This program was written written in the VEXcode Pro V5 coding environment using C++.
+This program was written written in the VEXcode Pro V5 coding environment using C++. / The API for this program can be found *[here](https://docs.google.com/document/d/1XUXcin7AJS211EYP9ciC_8BLNAVDg1iVqnk8lQoNu8s/edit?usp=sharing)

 ## This program was written by:
   * Leif Ekstrom (Lead Programmer)